• Skip to primary navigation

 Instructions

-• Arrange the arugula, red onions, and olives in a serving bowl.
+• Arrange the arugula, red onions, and olives in a serving bowl or platter.

 • Sprinkle the salad with kosher salt and black pepper.